 Non Equity Assistance in 2022

 Accure Health is a privately held precision medicine company dedicated to developing AI-powered solutions that utilize patients' biomarker profiles.
-The company focuses on creating innovative technologies that enhance the delivery of precision therapies, ensuring that treatments are tailored to the specific needs of individual patients.
-Accure's patented technologies integrate advanced protein design, an automated biomarker device, and a scalable food-based production system.
-This unique combination aims to improve the targeted delivery of RNA and protein therapeutics, facilitating more effective treatment outcomes.
-With a commitment to "Cure through Accuracy," Accure Health strives to make precision medicine accessible and effective for a diverse patient population.
+The company aims to enhance the delivery of precision therapies by ensuring that treatments are directed to the appropriate cells for the right patients.
+Accure Health's patented technologies integrate advanced protein design, an automated biomarker device, and a scalable, food-based production system.
+This innovative approach focuses on improving the targeted delivery of RNA and protein therapeutics, thereby facilitating access to more effective treatments tailored to individual patient needs.

 Gandeeva Therapeutics